Walk Paris – Tuileries and the Seine

 End of October 2018

 Wu Chi – undifferentiated timelessness, the un-manifest aspect of the Tao.
-In peacock feathers from the garden birds.
+In peacock feathers from garden birds.

 I enjoyed teaching an introduction to Chi Gung for a group of Masters students (Greek, Dutch, American) from the Netherlands before I left.
 Their performances at Thursday’s showcase were stimulating: a two-hander addressing non-binary issues in an appropriately naïve style, and a quirky performed reading reminding me of the toymaker in Copélia.